conversationai/perspectiveapi/2-api/key-concepts.md

 **Note**: you can send context with your requests, however our current models are not making use of it&mdash;so sending context won't change any model's scores.

+## Toxicity

+One of the attributes that Perspective can score.
+Toxicity is defined as "a rude, disrespectful, or unreasonable comment that is likely to make you leave a discussion."

 ## All reference materials